HOW TO MAKE MELOMAKARONA

 These magnificent Christmas treats can be eaten on their own, and you feel you can never have enough of them… Until you taste the ones dipped in dark chocolate.

-Probably the most delicious Christmas treat you will ever come across, μελομακαρονα με σοκολατα (melomakarona me sokolata), are richer, heavier, and you might end up having no more than 3 or 4.
+Probably the most delicious Christmas treat you will ever come across, μελομακαρονα με σοκολατα (melomakarona me sokolata).
+Richer, heavier, and you might end up having no more than two.
 But they embody the best and sweetest part of Christmas and are a treat not to forget!

 Everything tastes better when covered in dark chocolate!